-The review to date, as detailed above, provides reasonable assurance on the effectiveness of the Valuation Joint Board's governance arrangements.
+I have been advised of the outcome of the review of the effectiveness of the governance arrangements and am satisfied that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 There have been no governance issues identified to date during the year that are considered significant in relation to the overall governance framework.
 Specific opportunities for improvements in governance and internal control identified as part of the assurance processes detailed above have been addressed or are included in improvement plans allocated to the relevant member of the Management Team.